 To work in a circular format, the two people would need to be in close proximity.
 For example, the doctor and patient in the photo below were about as far apart as a small circle could handle.

-Find the Focal Point
+Find the Focal Point in the Photo

 A general rule of thumb for all visual design work is to find the focal point of a photograph before you crop it.
 The focal point should be based on the concept or idea you want to communicate.
 In this case, the concept was patient-centered care so the verbal exchange between doctor and patient was most important.

-Crop it in a Circle
+Crop the Photo into a Circle

 According to cognitive research, the human brain is good at making predictions.
 We see what we expect to see.
 Therefore, it’s good to remember that the mind will fill in missing details.
 Don’t hesitate to only show a portion of a person or an object as long as the viewer can clearly distinguish what it is.
 In fact, this can make a visual more compelling than one in which everything is in full view.
 As you can see below, I had to crop out a portion of each person’s head.

-Use the PNG Format
+Use the PNG Format for a Transparent Background

 Using a graphic editor.
 Your graphic editor should have the capability to cut out a circle.
 If you’re not familiar with graphic formats, note that you’ll need to save a circular graphic in the PNG format, which has the capability for displaying a transparent background.
 The background must be transparent because computer graphics are really displayed as rectangles.
 See below for what the graphic really looks like in Photoshop with a transparent background.